Bislama: Verbs

 Verbs in Bislama usually consist of a stem word (borrowed from English, French or indigenous languages); most transitive verbs add to this a transitive suffix.

 The form of that suffix is /-em/, /-im/, or /-um/, depending on vowel harmony.
 If the last vowel of the verb's stem is either -u- or -i-, then that vowel will normally be copied into the transitive suffix – however, there are rare exceptions.
 For all other stem vowels, the transitive suffix has its default form /-em/:

-Note that exceptions exist, such as lukim ("look").
+Exceptions exist, such as lukim ("look").

 Examples of transitive verbs which exceptionally don't take this suffix include: kakae 'eat, bite'; trink 'drink'; save 'know'; se 'say'.

 Verbs do not conjugate.
 The tense, aspect and mood of a sentence are indicated with markers such as stap, bin and bae that are placed in the sentence.